RNAcentral/rnacentral-sequence-search/README.md

 13. `popd`
 14. Edit `postgres/local_init.sql` file and replace role `burkov` there with your username on local machine
 15. Edit `sequence_search/db/settings.py` and replace role `burkov` with your username on local machine
-16. `mkdir sequence_search/consumer/queries` - create queries directory in consumer
-17. `mkdir sequence_search/consumer/results` - create results directory in consumer
-18. `docker build -t local-postgres -f postgres/local.Dockerfile postgres` - this will create an image with postgres databases.
+16. `docker build -t local-postgres -f postgres/local.Dockerfile postgres` - this will create an image with postgres databases.
-19. `docker run -d -p 5432:5432 -t local-postgres` - this will create and start an instance of postgres on your local machine's 5432 port.
+17. `docker run -d -p 5432:5432 -t local-postgres` - this will create and start an instance of postgres on your local machine's 5432 port.
-20. `python3 -m sequence_search.db` - creates necessary database tables for producer and consumer to run
+18. `python3 -m sequence_search.db` - creates necessary database tables for producer and consumer to run
-21. `python3 -m sequence_search.producer` - starts producer server on port 8002
+19. `python3 -m sequence_search.producer` - starts producer server on port 8002
-22. `python3 -m sequence_search.consumer` - starts consumer server on port 8000
+20. `python3 -m sequence_search.consumer` - starts consumer server on port 8000

 ### Sources of inspiration